standard/standard/RULES.md

 *Quoting from ["An Open Letter to JavaScript Leaders Regarding Semicolons"][1]:*

+[Relying on automatic semicolon insertion] is quite safe, and perfectly valid JS that every browser understands.
+Closure compiler, yuicompressor, packer, and jsmin all can properly minify it.
+There is no performance impact anywhere.

+I am sorry that, instead of educating you, the leaders in this language community have given you lies and fear.
+That was shameful.
+I recommend learning how statements in JS are actually terminated (and in which cases they are not terminated), so that you can write code that you find beautiful.

 In general, `\n` ends a statement unless:
   1. The statement has an unclosed paren, array literal, or object literal or ends in some other way that is not a valid way to end a statement.
 (For instance, ending with `.`